2022 Southern Utah Thunderbirds football team

 The 2022 Southern Utah Thunderbirds football team represented Southern Utah University in the Western Athletic Conference (WAC) during the 2022 NCAA Division I FCS football season.
-Led by first-year head coach DeLane Fitzgerald, the Thunderbirds played their home games at Eccles Coliseum in Cedar City, Utah.
-Previously a member of the Big Sky Conference for a decade, this was their first season in the WAC.
+Led by first-year head coach DeLane Fitzgerald, the Thunderbirds played home games at Eccles Coliseum in Cedar City, Utah.
+Previously a member of the Big Sky Conference for a decade, this was Southern Utah's first season in the WAC.

 Schedule

 Southern Utah and the WAC announced the 2022 football schedule on January 12, 2022.